All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide may be appropriate for adults who meet certain criteria.
 While only a licensed provider can determine eligibility, here are general factors that providers consider:

-You may be a candidate if you: - Have a BMI of 30 or higher (obesity) - Have a BMI of 27 or higher with at least one weight-related health condition (like high blood pressure, type 2 diabetes, or high cholesterol) - Have tried diet and exercise without achieving meaningful results - Are not pregnant or planning to become pregnant
+You may be a candidate if you: - Have a BMI of 30 or higher (obesity) - Have a BMI of 27 or higher with at least one weight-related health condition (like high blood pressure, type 2 diabetes, or high cholesterol) - Have tried diet and exercise without achieving meaningful results - Aren't pregnant or planning to become pregnant

 You may not be a candidate if you: - Have a personal or family history of medullary thyroid carcinoma - Have a history of Multiple Endocrine Neoplasia syndrome type 2 (MEN 2) - Have a history of pancreatitis - Are taking certain medications that may interact with tirzepatide